awallace77/comp4010-project/2_progress_reports/pr4.md

 ## Team Contributions
 Each member contributed to testing, debugging, and validating the implementations.

+## MISC
+- Started on rough draft in google doc for Final Report (Derrick Zhang)

 ## Plan for Final Week
 - Run full evaluation across all algorithms
 - Complete final report with algorithm analysis